nRF5x SoC Overview

-On the other hand, the nRF52 series has four SoC chips options.
+On the other hand, the nRF52 series has five SoC chips options.

 Originally, the nRF52 series had only three options.
 The forth addition to the nRF52 series, which is the nRF52811 chip was introduced in late February 2019 as a response to the the release of BLE 5.1 with its new feature of Direction Finding.
 Direction Finding is an optional feature that provides a better accuracy in terms of close-proximity location finding than the old method of relying on the received signal strength indicator (RSSI).
 Direction Finding relies on the phase rather than on the power(strength) of the received signal.

 The nRF5x SoCs are all-in-one solutions, with both flash and RAM memories embedded inside the same SoC die.
-Being a flash-based SoC this means that the firmware will be residing on a flash memory inside the SoC itself.
+Being a flash-based SoC, this means that the firmware will be residing on a flash memory inside the SoC itself.
 When compared with other alternatives like ROM or OTP SoCs, flash-based SoCs are easier to work with, and allow update/patch firmware in the field.
 The nRF5x family support secure Over The Air Device Firmware Update ( OTA-DFU ).
-The entire firmware and/or communication stack updates are possible in the field, which is making these chips quite flexible and future-proof.
+The entire firmware and/or communication stack updates are possible in the field, which makes these chips quite flexible and future-proof.